 Using sensitive attributes in SAML assertions provides extra validation when a user is signs in to an app.
 See Mapping Active Directory, LDAP, and Workday Values in a Template SAML or WS Fed Applications

-Only the following Okta base attributes can be marked sensitive: Address, Home Email, City, and Zip Code.
+Only the following Okta base attributes can be marked sensitive: Secondary email, Postal Address, City, and Zip code.

 - In the Admin Console, go to Directory > Profile Editor.

 - Click Profile for Okta User (default).
 If Profile is unavailable, click User (default).

 - In the attribute list, click information for the attribute you want to make sensitive.